We’re grateful for your support to end hunger and its underlying causes in Alameda County. It takes a community.

-Our goal remains ensuring our community has consistent and safe access to the nutrition resources it needs.
-As an emergency response organization, we regularly prepare to mitigate potential disruptions to our programs and services.
+Our goal remains ensuring our community has consistent and safe access to the nutrition resources it needs while working to address root causes.

 By accessing this page, you’re acknowledging a staff member of Alameda County Community Food Bank has authorized your and your organization’s use of any or all the information and materials presented on this page.
 Please contact media@accfb.org if you are not sure you have consent from the Food Bank.